-The Maharashtra Domestic Workers' Welfare Board was operationalised in 2011.
-That year (2011-12) 79,179 workers were registered.
-The following year (2012-13) 1,08,064 workers registered and 11,018 workers renewed their registrations.
-Since then registrations and renewals have been dropping annually, with the exceptions of 2014-2015 and 2021-22.
-As of 2022-23 there were 11,512 registrations and 2,631 renewals.13 The survey findings reveal that only 15 percent of the workers surveyed had ever registered with the Welfare Board, and only 7.8 per cent of the workers had an active (renewed) registration at the time of the survey.
-Over 57 per cent of the workers have never applied for registration!
-Among those who had not registered with the Board, 47 per cent stated that they hadn't heard of the existence of the Board itself, and over 31 per cent stated that they were unaware of the benefits of the registration.
-Registration with the Board won't be of any benefit was not just a perception but a reality, since 92 per cent of those registered with the Board reported that they have not accessed any of the schemes of the Board.
-The impact of such large-scale exclusion can be discerned from the finding that less than 5 per cent of the workers received the INR 2,000 cash transfer announced by the state government during the distressing Covid-19 period, when several domestic workers had suffered prolonged loss of work and income.
+In 2011-12, when the Maharashtra Domestic Workers' Welfare Board was operationalised 79,179 workers were registered.
+In 2012-13, 1,08,064 workers registered and 11,018 renewed their registrations.
+Since then, registrations and renewals have dropped annually (excepting in 2014-2015 and 2021-22).
+As of 2022-23 there were 11,512 registrations and 2,631 renewals.13 The survey findings reveal that only 15 percent workers surveyed had ever registered with the Welfare Board, and only 7.8 per cent workers had an active (renewed) registration at the time of the survey.
+Over 57 per cent workers have never applied for registration!
+Among those not registered with the Board, 47 per cent hadn't heard about the Board itself, and over 31 per cent were unaware of the benefits of registration.
+Registration with the Board won't be of any benefit was not just a perception but a reality-92 per cent of those registered reported that they had not accessed any Board schemes.
+The impact of such large-scale exclusion also shows from the finding that less than 5 per cent workers received the INR 1,500 cash transfer announced by the state government during the distressing Covid-19 period, when several domestic workers suffered prolonged loss of work and income.
+As noted earlier, the choice of getting into domestic work is often not really a choice, and is the only option available to the workers given their education and skill sets.
+Upward mobility into higher paying and less physicallytaxing livelihoods requires skill upgradation.
+Unfortunately, only 5 per cent workers reported having received any skill development training, although 20 per cent expressed willingness for it.